jdholtz/i3-restore/README.md

 $ ./i3-save
 ```

-Make sure to read the [Configuration](#configuring) section before officially using the script to ensure programs specific
+Make sure to read the [Configuring](#configuring) section before officially using the script to ensure programs specific
 to you are set up correctly (terminals, web browsers, etc.).

 ## Upgrading